 No surprise that many businesses have now found a sweet, comfortable spot for their unsubscribes and “manage preferences” links – right at the top of the email footer.
 Visible and clear enough but not taking away the attention from the email content.

-What about using the pre-header for the unsubscribes?
+What about using the pre-header for unsubscribes?
 Some marketers advocate having the opt-outs at the very top of the email as that is very convenient for the user.
 Yes, it might be comfortable, but do you really want to promote the unsubscribe in the pre-header?
-That’s a super valuable email real-estate, and you can use that space much more wisely.
-Also, don’t forget that pre-header text in the template might be pulled into preview text in the inbox – thus your unsubscribe link might be what the user sees right under the subject line.
+That’s a super valuable email real estate, and you can use that space much more wisely.
+Also, don’t forget that pre-header text in the template might be pulled into preview text in the inbox – thus, your unsubscribe link might be what the user sees right under the subject line.

 What to do next?

-What about the next steps in the unsubscribe user-journey?
+What about the next steps in the unsubscribe user journey?
 What happens after our readers click on the opt-out link?
-Check out this article where you can find some great tips to help build your unsubscribe page.
+Check out this article for great tips to help build your unsubscribe page.

 In the rapidly changing environment, everyone needs to adapt.
-One way is to try to move your business a bit more to online.
+One way is to try to move your business a bit more online.
 Customer interaction is not lost in online businesses.
-You have so many opportunities to reach out to your members, customers or prospects.
-Read more about the subject in the next Smaily’s blog post.
+You have so many opportunities to reach out to your members, customers, or prospects.
+Read more about the subject in the next Smaily blog post.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on How to Handle Coronavirus COVID-19 Related Email Communications? if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on How to Handle Coronavirus COVID-19 Related Email Communications? in case you’ve missed it.